uclagiving/uclafund-site/wp-content/plugins/siteorigin-panels/readme.txt

 SiteOrigin offers a single premium plugin that enhances and extends Page Builder, the Widgets Bundle, SiteOrigin CSS and all of our free themes.
 Find out more about [SiteOrigin Premium](https://siteorigin.com/downloads/premium/) and the powerful addons it offers.

 == Changelog ==

+= 2.26.1 - 20 September 2023 =
+* Improved handling of a greater number of sizes in the Row Cell Ratio feature.
+* Prevented absolute position issues with the background overlay.
+* Resolved potential display issue with rows, cells, and widgets that have custom styles.

+= 2.26.0 - 16 September 2023 =
+* Added Inline Widget Saving: Click the two vertical dots next to the widget Done button to change modes.
+* Row Cell Ratio: Improved styling, layout, and functionality.
+* Color Field: Improved spacing on smaller displays.
+* Updated FitVids.
+* Switched CSS container `var` to `public.
+* PHP formatting improvements.

+= 2.25.3 - 26 August 2023 =
+* Fixed box shadow related settings.
+Added missing `break` statement in the `styles-admin.php` file for better code structure and readability.
+* Allowed fields that store arrays to have a `0` index, enhancing the functionality of the Advanced Custom Fields (ACF) compatibility.
+* Removed the check for the allowed state in the SiteOrigin Premium Copy Paste feature, improving cross-domain copy and paste functionality.
+* Removed extra spacing from the WordPress color picker in the admin.less file for cleaner UI.

 = 2.25.2 - 13 August 2023 =
 * Updated the Build submodule.